eliasfloreteng/generate-ssh-key/README.md

 - 🛠️ Automatically installs OpenSSH on Windows if needed
 - 🔒 Sets correct permissions on .ssh directory
 - 🔄 Automatically converts repository URLs to SSH format
+- 🚀 Automatically uploads key to GitHub if GitHub CLI is installed
 - 💡 Provides helpful next steps

 ## Usage